j-d-carmichael/boats/README.md

 If a `.env` file is found at the root of your project then this will be parsed by dotenv and subsequently be made available to the Nunjucks engine as a tpl variable.

-> !Tip: Do not add the .env file to your git repo, this is only for development purposes.
+> !Tip: Do not add the .env file to your git repo, this is only for development purposes, read the [dotenv](https://www.npmjs.com/package/dotenv) docs.
 Your CI tool should use proper env variables during a build chain.

 #### Variables
 In addition to Nunjucks ability to set variables within template files: https://mozilla.github.io/nunjucks/templating.html#set